In AKVIS Sketch, different tools become visible depending on the active tab, Before or After.

 You can adjust the preview window size in the program's preferences .

-Note: This feature is only available for the advanced licenses (Home Deluxe, Business) in the Classic style.
+Note: This feature is only available for the advanced licenses (Home Deluxe, Business) in the Classic and Maestro styles.

 Add the guiding lines with this tool, and the program will re-make the drawing following the new direction.
 The changes will be shown in the preview window.
 To re-start the image processing, click on the button .

 You can adjust the parameters that influence on the effect in a pop-up box that appears when right-clicking in the image:

 Zone of Influence.
 The parameter changes the width of the area affected by guiding lines.
 The higher the value, the more hatching will follow the direction of the lines.

 Preserve Edges (only in the Classic style).
 When this check-box is enabled, the effect does not extend to the outlines.

 Hint: You can save guiding lines to a .direction file with the button, and load them with for further processing.
 Loaded lines automatically adapt to the image size.